dojoengine/saya/README.md

 ## Katana provable mode

 Katana must be running in provable mode to be proven by Saya.

-Use this [PR](https://github.com/dojoengine/dojo/pull/2980) for the latest Katana changes related to provable mode.
+All the following Katana commands are available starting Dojo `1.2.0`.

 1. Use `katana init` to setup the chain spec, you can use the prompt or the following arguments: